ajexplar/taxonomy-reactjs/README.md

 For the moment, the server and client must be run separately.
 In the future, a proper production build may be added that will merge the two into a single command.

 ## Author
-a sample ReactJS one-page application by ajexplar
+a proof-of-concept ReactJS application by ajexplar

 ## TODO